ballerina-platform/ballerina-lang/docs/lang-ref/packaging.md

 ## Building Ballerina programs

-While Ballerina programs can be executed directly from the program directory, if you want create a self-contained package containing all the program code and third-party dependencies, you need to build the program into a packaged format.
+While Ballerina programs can be executed directly from the program directory, if you want to create a self-contained package containing all the program code and third-party dependencies, you need to build the program into a packaged format.
 When a program is packaged using the `ballerina build` command, the resulting archive will contain not just the Ballerina files that contain the main function and/or services, but also all the Ballerina packages that are imported by all the code needed to execute the main function and/or services.
 When `ballerina build` is used to create a library archive, it packages the library code into the archive.

 All shared Ballerina library archives will have the extension “.blz”.
 Use the following command to build the library archive: